nurullah-onm/BacklinkBot/README.md

 ### ⚠️ Legal Disclaimer

 This tool should only be used for testing purposes on **your own websites** or **permitted sites**.

+**🚨 IMPORTANT: This software CANNOT BE SOLD!**

+- Selling this software is **STRICTLY PROHIBITED**
+- Commercial use requires permission
-The user accepts all legal responsibility that may arise from the use of the tool.
+- The user accepts all legal responsibility that may arise from the use of the tool
+- Legal action will be taken against those who sell this software

 ---